scorestack/scorestack/docs/checks.md

 An HTTP definition consists of as many _Requests_ as you would like to send for that check.
 See the _examples_ folder for clarification.

+#### StoreValue

+When the `StoreValue` attribute is set to `true` and regex-based content matching is enabled, then the content in the response that matches the `ContentRegex` will be stored in the `SavedValue` variable.
+You can then use this value in later requests.
+This can be useful for multi-stage checks that require authentication, but do not use cookies to store the session ID.

+One example of using the `StoreValue` attribute is the `http-kolide` example check.
+Before you can use the Kolide API, you must log in.
+The API route to log in returns a Bearer token within the response body.
+This Bearer token must be presented in the `Bearer:` header in order to authenticate to the API routes.

+The saved value is made available through the same method as attributes - just insert `{{.SavedValue}}` into your check wherever you would like it to be used.

+Please note that only one value can be stored using `StoreValue`.
+If you already have a value saved, and attempt to save another one, then the original value will be overwritten.

 ### ICMP

 | Name            | Type   | Required     | Description                                                                               |